MohamadYusuf/WebRx-Site/docs/examples.md

 Here we utilize [DuckDuckGo's](https://duckduckgo.com/) REST Api to carry out Web-Searches.

-### Implementation Details:
+**Implementation Details:**

-- No search occurs until the query actually changes
+- No search occurs unless the query has actually changed
-- User input can only trigger a search API request every 200 miliseconds
+- User input is throttled to 200ms to reduce server load
-- Only the response from the most recent request will be considered
+- Only results from the most recently issued request will be displayed
-- The result-list is limited to items that can be displayed using the chosen template
+- Results are filtered to only include displayable items
 - A maximum of ten items will be shown

 <p data-height="700" data-theme-id="0" data-slug-hash="ogRydr" data-default-tab="result" data-user="oliverw" class='codepen'>See the Pen <a href='http://codepen.io/oliverw/pen/ogRydr/'>WebRx - DuckDuckGo Search Example</a> by Oliver Weichhold (<a href='http://codepen.io/oliverw'>@oliverw</a>) on <a href='http://codepen.io'>CodePen</a>.</p>